-Most stock corporations are listed on a stock exchange.
-In addition to the mostly binding regulations of the German Stock Corporation Act (Aktiengesetz, AktG), the regulations of securities law also apply to these companies.
+Most German stock companies are listed on a stock exchange.
+In addition to the mostly binding regulations of the German Stock Corporation Act (Aktiengesetz, AktG), the regulations of German securities law also apply to these companies.
 The AktG also provides some relief for unlisted companies with a limited group of people.

-In order to establish a German stock corporation (AG), the following is required:
+In order to establish an AG in Germany, the following is required:

 - Drafting of the Articles of Association